 Coincidences have driven my research interests to be concentrated on the African continent, yet what motivates my research is not the geographical places per se, but the drive to increase understanding of peace processes and the different actors involved.

-I finished a 3-year post-doc position with the Royal Military Academy in Brussels at the end of 2013, where I still teach Higher Staff courses from time to time.
+I finished a 3-year post-doc position with the Royal Military Academy in Brussels at the end of 2013, where I still teach Higher Staff courses.
 I am also affiliated at the REPI network at the Université Libre de Bruxelles and working as a Senior Associate at Security Governance Group.

-My areas of expertise include: peace-building, post-conflict reconstruction and international security but also gender and security, intrastate conflict and armed violence.
+My areas of expertise include: peace-building, post-conflict reconstruction and international security but also gender and security and peacekeeping operations.
 I’m particularly interested in how military institutions adjust to post-conflict societies, including by contributing troops to other conflict areas, integrating former rebels and opening up the institution to new policies and cultures.